malaise/ada/README.txt

 This README file describes briefly the main directories of the Ada contrib.

-The software compiles with Ada05 (Gnat GPL 2012) and runs on Unix (Linux).
+The software compiles with Ada 2012 (Gnat GPL 2012) and runs on Unix (Linux).

 Some programs depend on anchor:XPCRE[] PCRE (Perl Compatible Regular Expressions) and work with version 7.8 or above (8.21 is OK).